aaronkvanmeerten/otalk-server/restund/README.md

   * patch -p1 < restund/restund-auth.patch
 * make, sudo make install
   * possibly changing the prefix again
-* adapt the accomapanying restund.conf to your needs
+* adapt the restund.conf to your needs
   * replace ip addresses
   * change the realm to match your xmpp server domain (optional)
   * and make sure it contains the same shared secret as your prosody.cfg.lua